gitlabhq/gitlabhq/doc/development/documentation/structure.md

 # Documentation structure and template

 This document will help you determine how to structure a page within GitLab's documentation and what content to include.
-Following these standards helps ensure consistency and completeness throughout the documentation, and makes it easier to contribute.
+These standards help ensure consistency and completeness throughout the documentation, and they make it easier to contribute.

 Before getting started, familiarize yourself with [GitLab's Documentation guidelines](index.md) and the section on Content in the [Style Guide](styleguide.md).

 ## Components of a documentation page

+Most pages will be dedicated to a specifig GitLab feature or to a use case that involves one or more features and/or third-party tools.

-Every document should include the following content in the following sequence:
+Every feature or use case document should include the following content in the following sequence.:

-- **Feature name**: defines an intuitive name for the feature that clearly states what it is and is consistent with any relevant UI text.
+- **Title**: Top-level heading with the feature name, or a use case name, which would start with a verb, like Configuring, Enabling, etc.
+- **Introduction**: A couple sentences about the subject matter and what's to be found on this page.
-- **Feature overview** and description: describe what it is, what it does, and in what context it should be used.
+- **Overview** Describe what it is, what it does, and in what context it should be used.
-- **Use cases**: describes real use case scenarios for that feature.
+- **Use cases**: describes real use case scenarios for that feature/configuration.
 - **Requirements**: describes what software and/or configuration is required to be able to use the feature and, if applicable, prerequisite knowledge for being able to follow/implement the tutorial.
   For example, familiarity with GitLab CI/CD, an account on a third-party service, dependencies installed, etc.
   Link each one to its most relevant resource; i.e., where the reader can go to begin to fullfil that requirement.
   (Another doc page, a third party application's site, etc.)
-- **Instructions**: clearly describes the steps to use the feature, leaving no gaps.
+- **Instructions**: clearly describes the steps to follow, leaving no gaps.
 - **Troubleshooting** guide (recommended but not required): if you know beforehand what issues one might have when setting it up, or when something is changed, or on upgrading, it's important to describe those too.
 Think of things that may go wrong and include them in the